 - To keep up with the changes, Elections Canada updates voter registrations continually.

 - On an ongoing basis, Canadians can use our Voter Registration Service to check if they are registered, register for the first time, or update the address on their registration.

 - Between elections, Elections Canada updates registrations using data from over 40 sources, including:

 - the Canada Revenue Agency (CRA) for people who tick boxes on their tax return allowing their information to be shared with Elections Canada

 - driver's licence bureaus

 - During elections, electors can also register or update their registration by:

-- visiting an Elections Canada revisal desk in their lobby or a public venue near their home
+- visiting an Elections Canada revisal desk in a public venue near their home

 - going to, or calling their Elections Canada office